Aug 27, 2024

 Over-soaking your wig is a common mistake many wig wearers make.
 They often do this without knowing it can hurt the wig.
 When you soak a wig too long, especially in hot water, it can make the hair fibers swell and weaken.
 This can lead to breakage and loss of hair, causing excessive shedding.
 Long soaking can also damage the wig cap, especially if it is made of delicate materials like lace.

 To avoid damage from over-soaking, you need to limit how much water the wig gets.
 Instead of soaking, try a quick wash with lukewarm water and a wig-friendly shampoo and conditioner.
 Gently move the wig in the soapy water.
 Be careful not to rub or scrub hard, as this can tangle the hair or cause damage.
-After washing, squeeze out the extra water gently and let the wig air dry on a wig stand to keep its shape and reduce shedding.
+After washing, squeeze out the excess water gently and let the wig air dry on a wig stand to keep its shape and reduce shedding.
 It is important to handle your wig with care, as it is a durable yet delicate piece.

 The Impact of Using Wrong Tools on Your Wig